iTwin/viewer/packages/apps/web-viewer-test/README.md

 # React Viewer Sample

 This app is an example of using the iTwin Viewer in a modularized React application.
+It is meant to be used as a development environment for the components in the packages in this monorepo.
+It is not intended to be used as a seed/starter application.
+You should use the [Create React App template](https://www.npmjs.com/package/@itwin/cra-template-web-viewer) to seed a new application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Configuration

 Prior to running or building the application, you should update the environment variables in the .env file as needed.
 This should include adding a valid contextId and iModelId as well as updating the authorization client and backend configuration as needed.
+For the `IMJS_AUTH_CLIENT_CLIENT_ID` variable, you should [generate a new client](https://www.itwinjs.org/getting-started/registration-dashboard?tab=0) or use an existing valid client id.
+This can be stored in a .env.local file alongside the .env file so that it will be persisted for you locally but not committed to the remote repo.

 ## Available Scripts